vinicius-gregorio/fc_cloud_run/readme.md

-# FC Cloud Run - Busca CEP
+# FC Cloud Run - Busca Temperatura por CEP

 ## How to find the endpoints that this application responds to?